There’s a strong correlation between 12 Step programs and addiction recovery.

-In these many decades since, other organizations focused on addictive behavior have adopted the AA 12-Step guidelines as a way to help people cope with challenges of recovery; build a necessary support system; and have standards of practice to achieve the mission of wellness.
+In these many decades since, other organizations focused on addictive behavior have adopted the AA 12-Step Program Guidelines as a way to help people cope with challenges of recovery; build a necessary support system; and have standards of practice to achieve the mission of wellness.

 Some of these other programs include:

 - Adult Children of Alcoholics/Dysfunctional Families: Started in 1987, this organization uses the 12-Steps to address issues of trauma and foster emotional healing.

 - Al-Anon Family Groups: A division of AA created in 1951, it’s for families and friends of alcoholics, including teenagers, and also uses the 12-Steps process for dealing with addiction issues.